 (“Your own thing!?
 She actually said that!)
 The ‘test’ reaches fulfillment when the daughter is 12 and the son eight.
 Walter tells Griselde he will divorce her and send her back to her village in grief.
 He says he is marrying a young girl, and arranges for his daughter to think she will be the duke’s bride.
 (This guy is a bundle of laughs.)
 He sends for the two children.

 When they arrive, Walter finally announces the end of his ten year practical joke.
 The only wife he wants is Griselde.
 She is reunited with her children, the daughter wed to a nice young man, and everyone lives happily ever after.
+We compare Basho's vision of a daughter marrying, or dreaming of marrying, the son on the wealthiest family in her village

 Samuel Taylor Coleridge said, “Shakespeare's fondness for children is everywhere shown;—in Prince Arthur in King John; in the sweet scene in the Winter's Tale between Hermione and her son; nay, even in honest Evans's examination of Mrs. Page's schoolboy”.
 There are several more examples than that, however “everywhere” is an overstatement.
 Entire plays – Hamlet, Othello, As You Like It, etc. -- have no child anywhere (by “child” I mean one till age 12.)
 Coleridge only mentions the boys in Shakespeare – but certainly the gold medal for portraits of children in literature goes to baby Juliet in her nurse’s longwinded account.